-The women were categorized as Tea Drinkers or Non Tea Drinkers based on the results of a self filled out questionnaire.
-The researchers then measured bone mass density (BMD) at; the lumbar spine, femoral neck, greater trochanter and Ward’s triangle.
+The women were categorized as Tea Drinkers or Non Tea Drinkers based on the results of a self filled out the questionnaire.
+The researchers then measured bone mass density (BMD) at; the lumbar spine, femoral neck, greater trochanter, and Ward’s triangle.

 Compared to Non-Tea Drinkers, Tea Drinkers had on average 5% higher bone density adjusted for age and BMI.
-The researchers attributed this to the nutrients found in tea, in particular flavanoids.
-They also suggested that these flavanoids may protect against osteoporosis.
+The researchers attributed this to the nutrients found in tea, in particular flavonoids.
+They also suggested that these flavonoids may protect against osteoporosis.

-4 Tips to Optimise Tea Resultant BMD Support:
+4 Tips to Optimize Tea Resultant BMD Support:

 1.Use Distilled Water